General context, key principles and hot topics

 8 To what extent do law enforcement authorities in your jurisdiction place importance on a corporation having an effective compliance programme?
 What guidance exists (in the form of official guidance, speeches or case law) on what makes an effective compliance programme?

 Law enforcement authorities place significant emphasis on whether a compliance programme is adequately resourced and empowered to function effectively.
-On 1 June 2020, the Criminal Division of the DOJ updated written guidance for prosecutors to reference when evaluating corporate compliance programmes, building on a previous version issued in April 2019.
+On 1 June 2020, the Criminal Division of the DOJ updated written guidance for prosecutors to reference when evaluating corporate compliance programmes.
 The June 2020 revisions focus on three general questions:

 - Is the programme well designed?